JanFrancksen/JanFrancksen/README.md

-# 👋 Welcome to my GitHub Space.
+# J1n Dev

+Coding with Style, Designing with Purpose: Crafting User-Centric Frontends with Precision.

-## Profile Summary
+## That's Me

-I'm Jan, a 28-year-old Frontend Developer at Cleverreach in Cloppenburg.
+I'm Jan, a 28-year-old Frontend Developer, based in Cloppenburg, Germany.

 ### Experience
 * Started web development at the age of 14
-* Media designer apprenticeship with a focus on digital media
+* Trained media designer with a focus on frontend development
-* 4+ years of professional experience in web development
+* 5+ years of professional experience in web development
-* Frontend Developer at Cleverreach since 03/2023
+* Frontend Developer at CleverReach since 03/2023

 ## Find Me Here